Bill Rodgers (runner): Running career

 In 1975, Rodgers won the bronze medal at the IAAF World Cross Country Championships, equaling Tracy Smith's 1966 bronze in the International Cross Country Championships as the highest an American had ever finished in international cross country competition.
 Rodgers' most remarkable year on the road racing circuit came in 1978 when he won 27 of the 30 races he entered, including the Pepsi 10 km nationals (with a new world road 10 km best time of 28:36.3), the Falmouth Road Race, and the Boston and New York City marathons.
 Rodgers is also the former world record holder for 25 kilometers as he broke Pekka Päivärinta's world record with a time of 1:14.11.8 on a track at West Valley College in Saratoga, California, in 1979.

 Track & Field News ranked Rodgers number one in the world in the marathon in 1975, 1977 and 1979.
 Of the 59 marathons Rodgers ran, 28 were run under 2:15.
 In all, he won 22 marathons in his career.
 He came to be referred to by sportswriters and others as "Boston Billy".

 Rodgers was inducted to the National Track and Field Hall of Fame on December 3, 1999, in ceremonies in Los Angeles.
 In 1998, Rodgers was inducted in the first round to the National Distance Running Hall of Fame in Utica, New York.

 Rodgers has run the Bix 7 road race in Davenport, Iowa, every year since 1980, earning the local nickname "Bix Billy".
 A bronze statue of Rodgers and Joan Benoit Samuelson was erected near the Bix finish line in 2007.

 On April 20, 2015, Patriots' Day, Rodgers was honored by the Boston Red Sox as he threw out the ceremonial first pitch at Fenway Park.

 Bill Rodgers Running Center in Faneuil Hall Marketplace in Boston was owned and operated by Bill and his brother Charlie.
 The family-run business operated from 1977 to 2013.
 He lives in the small town of Boxborough, Massachusetts, and still participates in running-themed events.

+Rodgers was named as a Bob Hall (wheelchair athlete) grand marshal for the 2025 Boston Marathon, alongside long-time friend and fellow Boston Marathon champion, Bob Hall, a wheelchair athlete.